-The tale of merger and expansion
+The history of Jyske Bank: A tale of merger and expansion

 This is an overview of some of the most important events in Jyske Bank's history since its foundation on 7 July 1967.

 On 7 July 1967, four local banks in Central Jutland merged to gain a competitive edge within the banking sector.

 The banks were: Silkeborg Bank, Kjellerup Bank, Kjellerup Handels- & Landbrugsbank and Handels- & Landbrugsbanken i Silkeborg.

 Naming the bank posed a challenge.
 The name must consist of no more than two words and be easy to pronounce – also in English.
 The name chosen was Jyske Bank, which was approved by Mr E. Sveinbjørnsson, Head of the Banking Supervisory Authority, who noted: ”That’s quite comprehensive, isn’t it”.

 The new bank was also noticed in New York: Chase Manhatten Bank complained about the new logo, which had something in common with Chase’s logo.
 The complaint was rejected.
 Jyske Bank’s first CEO was Poul Norup, Master of Laws, Knight of the Dannebrog, who was the Managing Director of Silkeborg Bank.
 Mr Norup was the Bank's CEO until he retired in 1989.
 During Mr Norup’s term in office, Jyske Bank expanded from a position as Denmark's 18th largest bank with 8 branches and 163 employees to a nation-wide bank with 152 branches in Denmark, five outside Denmark and more than 3,000 employees – at the time the only nation-wide Danish bank to be based in the provinces.